silvandiepen/gitsage/README.md

 3. Review and confirm the generated commit messages

-If no changes are staged, the tool will help you select files to stage before generating commit messages.
+Note: If no changes are staged, gitmind will automatically help you select which files to stage through an interactive interface.
+This makes the staging process optional and more user-friendly.

 ## How It Works